elyra-ai/elyra/docs/source/getting_started/tutorials.md

 Learn how to [create a notebook pipeline and run it in your local JupyterLab environment](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world).

-### Running notebook pipelines in Kubeflow Pipelines
+### Running notebook pipelines on Kubeflow Pipelines

 Learn how to [create a notebook pipeline and run it on Kubeflow Pipelines](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world_kubeflow_pipelines).
 This tutorial requires a Kubeflow Pipelines deployment in a local environment or on the cloud.